gligli/VinylScan/Readme.md

 - One to aggregate and correlate many scans of a single vinyl side, to get a sharp and clear picture of all the groove angles.
 - One to extract a .WAV track from a vinyl aggregated picture.

-Sample copyright-free vinyl scans located here: <https://drive.google.com/drive/folders/1FMnKumDp_h8zvrjuMydxq2MEXGGOlCsb?usp=sharing>
+Sample copyright-free vinyl scans located here: <https://drive.google.com/drive/folders/1Fzm02QFRDQ1yYBMyxMfCqoYZqA4N2wSf?usp=sharing>

-The project is in **Alpha stage** and located at: <https://github.com/gligli/VinylScan>.
+The project is in **Beta stage** and located at: <https://github.com/gligli/VinylScan>.

 _Author: GliGli_
 _License: GNU GPL v3_